tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 It's marked by a kind of arch, just outside town.

-We had some wine on the way with our friend Sheila.
+We had some wine as we passed halfway with our friend Sheila.

 ![Tom and Sheila toasting the halfway mark](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sheila-and-tom-drinking-to-being-halfway.jpg)

-If you go to the Santuario de la Peregrina, a church in the south of Sahagun, you can get an official certificate to prove you made it.
+We also went to the Santuario de la Peregrina, a church in the south of Sahagun, to get an official certificate to prove we made it.

 Here's Tom's one.